-On my way out of the South, I stopped for a few days at Harpers Ferry, site of both John Brown’s raid and a Civil War battle.
+On my way out of the South, I stopped for a few days at Harpers Ferry, West Virginia, the site of both John Brown’s raid and a Civil War battle.
 As with most things about the Civil War, I learned a lot that was left out of my history lessons back in the day.
 As a native Californian, I can tell you all about the gold rush of 1849 and the racist role of the missions.
 But ask me about specifics of the Civil War and chances are I’d come up blank.
 Consider this post, then, me sharing that late-in-life learning in case you, too, don’t understand the role Harper’s Ferry holds in US history.

 Going in chronological order, first up is John Brown and the raid on Harpers Ferry.
 An abolitionist, John Brown and 19 supporters entered the village of Harper’s Ferry on the evening of October 16, 1859, hoping to raid the federal armory and provide guns and ammunition to enslaved people, who would then join his cause and spread the revolution throughout the countryside.
 It didn’t quite work out that way.